disimulation/jelly-cube.github.io/index.md

 **are a billionth of 50%**
-in percentage form, this is around **0.00000000505051%** So if you just so happened to stumble across this website; you are one out of millions to do so!
+in percentage form, this is around **0.00000000505051%**

+So if you just so happened to stumble across this website; you are one out of millions to do so!

 `so congratulations! ;)`

-every single webpage is just a tiny rock stranded in a entire sea of information and raw data it's truly amazing to know that the maybe 100 or so human visitors of this website might be around the only person to ever reach this page in their entire country.
+every single webpage is just a tiny rock stranded in a entire

-`8.017 billion/100 visitors` = to 1 visitor: per ~80.2 million people <br>
-There are 195 countries in the world (Israel exists) so there are around 4111282.05128 (4.11 million) people per country; showing that only 1/20th of a person will ever read this text.

-There is also an ocean of websites out their- just waiting to be discovered.
+sea of information and raw data.

 Take a look at this chart showing the number of websites out there: